ulflulfl/homeautomation/audio/PCM5102A_Media_Player.md

 ## ESPHome

-The initial ESP32 board setup is described at: [ESP Init for ESPHome](../esphome/ESP_init.md)
+The initial ESP32 board setup in ESPHome is described at: [ESP Init for ESPHome](../esphome/ESP_init.md)

 ESPHome infos about the I2S yaml config: